yoshall/AirFormer/README.md

 # AirFormer

 This repo is the implementation of our manuscript entitled [AirFormer: Predicting Nationwide Air Quality in China with Transformers](https://arxiv.org/pdf/2211.15979.pdf).
+The code is based on Pytorch 1.10, and tested on Ubuntu 16.04 with a NVIDIA RTX A6000 GPU with 48 GB memory.

 In this study, we present a novel Transformer architecture termed AirFormer to collectively predict nationwide air quality in China over the next 72 hours, with an unprecedented fine spatial granularity covering thousands of locations.
-The source code is well commented.

-*This is an implementation of AirFormer using Pytorch 1.10, tested on Ubuntu 16.04 with a NVIDIA RTX A6000 GPU with 48 GB memory.*

 ## Framework